 She knew her father had a Will and had disinherited her, but she was hopeful.
 A friend told her that parents could not disinherit adopted children in Texas.
 “Is my friend right?” she asked.

 Her friend was wrong.

-Section 40 of the Texas Probate Code specifies that for purposes of inheritance under the laws of descent and distribution, an adopted child is regarded as a child of the adoptive parents and can inherit from his or her adoptive parents and their relatives just any biological child.
+Section 201.054 of the Texas Estates Code specifies that for purposes of inheritance under the laws of descent and distribution, an adopted child is regarded as a child of the adoptive parents and can inherit from his or her adoptive parents and their relatives just any biological child.
 However, the statute also provides:

-“Nothing herein shall prevent an parent by adoption from disposing of his property by Will according to law.”
+“This section does not prevent an adoptive parent from disposing of the parent’s property by will according to law.”

 So if an adoptive parent dies without a Will, his adopted child is entitled to inherit under the Texas intestacy laws just as a biological child.
 However, there is no law that restricts a parent from disposing of his property by Will in any way he chooses.

 Just as a biological child can be disinherited, so can an adopted child.